 One day in keeping with this forced Hellenization, Antiochus sent officers and his personal representative to Modin, a small, rural village in northwestern Judea.
 Modin was the home of an elderly priest, Mattathias, who lived there with his five sons: John, Simon, Judas, Eleazer, and Jonathan.
 When the king's officers arrived they erected a small, pagan altar and ordered Mattathias to offer sacrifice in full view of all the villagers.
 Mattathias refused: "Though all the nations that are under the king's dominion obey him, . . . yet will I, and my sons, and my brethren, walk in the covenant of our fathers" (1 Maccabees 19-20).
-However another Jew, fearing violence against the people, volunteered to offer the sacrifice in Mattathias' place.
-In a rage, Mattathias killed him and destroyed the altar.
-Mattathias' sons then attacked and killed the king's officers and representative.
+However, another Jew, fearing violence against the people, volunteered to offer the sacrifice in Mattathias' place.
+In a rage Mattathias killed him and destroyed the altar.
+Mattathias' sons then attacked and killed the king's officers and the man.
 This was now open rebellion: "Then Mattathias cried out in the town with a loud voice, saying: 'Let everyone who is zealous for the law and supports the covenant come out with me'" (1 Maccabees 2:27)!
-Mattathias, his sons and a number of followers fled to the mountain wilderness.
+Mattathias and his sons and a number of followers fled to the mountain wilderness.
 Others who had been hiding also joined them, instantly forming a guerrilla army.
-Soon Mattathias and his men began to launch raids against their fellow Jews that had abandoned the faith, tearing down altars and executing anyone who had worshipped pagan gods.
+Soon Mattathias and his men began to launch raids against their fellow Jews who had abandoned the faith, tearing down altars and executing any Jew who worshipped pagan gods.

-At some point Mattathias got word that his followers were so zealous for the faith that they swore they would rather die at the hands of the king's soldiers than violate the Sabbath by defending themselves (1 Maccabees 2:29-38).
+At some point Mattathias got word that his followers were so zealous for the faith that they swore they would rather die at the hands of the king's soldiers than violate the Sabbath in self-defense (1 Maccabees 2:29-38).
 In fact, that is what happened.
-When an estimated one thousand strictly observant Jews, including women and children, were attacked on the Sabbath, they refused to fight and were all killed.
+When an estimated thousand strictly observant Jews, including women and children, were attacked on the Sabbath, they refused to fight and were all killed.
 After this tragedy, Mattathias decreed that Jews could in fact defend themselves on the Sabbath.
-Otherwise, he explained, their enemies would always attack on the holy day and God's Chosen People would all perish (1 Maccabees 2:39-41).
+Otherwise, he explained, their enemies would always attack on the holy day and God's Chosen People would certainly perish (1 Maccabees 2:39-41).

 After Mattathias' death in 168 B.C., his son Judas continued the war.
 In the key battle for Lysias, near Emmaus, and with only 10,000 poorly equipped rebels, Judas defeated 60,000 infantrymen and 5,000 cavalry (1 Maccabees 4:30-33).
-This victory earned Judas the nickname maccabeus ("the hammer") because of his success in "hammering" enemy forces into the ground.
+This victory earned Judas the nickname Maccabeus ("the hammer") because of his success in "hammering" enemy forces into the ground.
 Judas and his army then marched into Jerusalem, ordered the Temple cleansed and a new altar built in its place.
-Then "Judas and his brothers and all the assembly of Israel determined that every year at that season the days of the dedication of the altar should be observed with gladness and joy for eight days, beginning with the twenty-fifth day of the month of Chislev" (1 Maccabees 4:59).
+Then "Judas and his brothers and all the assembly of Israel determined that every year at that season the days of the dedication of the altar should be observed with gladness and joy for eight days, beginning with the 20 fifth day of the month of Chislev" (1 Maccabees 4:59).
 This "festival of lights" to commemorate the re-dedication of the altar and the illumination of the Temple is the origin of Hanukkah.
+Judas' brother, Jonathan, who would later succeed Judas as commander of the army, became the new high priest.